AdrianSkowr/Sales_Analysis/README.md

 ### 3. Sales by State
 ![Sales by State](images/sales_by_state.png)

-This pivot shows the total sales in each state, helping identify which states had the highest and lowest sales.
+This table shows the total sales in each state, helping identify which states had the highest and lowest sales.

 The state of Montana had the highest revenue, followed by Illinois and California.
 The state of Kansas was the weakest, providing 1.47% of the revenue amount.